dorian3d/RGBiD-SLAM/README.md

 for calibration, one should design an experimental setup where the pattern and the camera can be rigidly fixed before taking one capture.

 Note that in order to calibrate the depth(IR) camera as well as the stereo transofrmation btw.
-RGB and depth(IR) cameras you have to set "depth_registration:=false" in point 4.
+RGB and depth(IR) cameras you have to set "depth_registration:=false" in the "roslaunch" command.

  ###Disclaimer